Rozanova/Native-App-UX-Course/Syllabus.md

 #### Week 1
 ##### In-class:
+* Discussion of individual goals and design interests.
 * Course introduction.
 (What is UX?)
 * Syllabus review.
 * Design theory review.
-* Discussion of individual goals and design interests.
+* Read together:  Excerpts from Don Norman’s classic [The Design of Everyday Things](http://kowym.com/wp-content/uploads/2018/08/The-Design-of-Everyday-Things-Don-Norman.pdf), which introduces the idea of user-centered design and the iterative design process. p.
+187 - 189 (ending in “mutual support”).
 * Setting up blogs and are.na accounts, sharing emails and blogs with the instructor.

 ##### HW: